Benin flagResidency Requirements & Legal Guide · Benin

 Required Documents:

-• Residency permit or work visa
+• Residence permit or visa

-• Proof of address
+• Proof of address (lease/utility)

-• Employment contract or bank reference
+• Employment contract or bank statement

 Insurance Requirements